ucsb-cs32/s21/_lab/lab00.md

 That is what we would do to tell the make utility how to create lab00Test.o from lab00Test.cpp, with the -c flag (compile only; don't link).
 The output file is automatically named by removing the .cpp and replacing it with .o.
-BUT WE DON'T HAVE TO DO THAT.
+But we don't have to do that.
 (See the tip below for an explanation as to why)

 Instead, just try typing `make lab00Test` and it should work: